Askaniy/TrueColorTools/README.md

 ### Tools:
 - [`true-color-calc.py`](Scripts/true-color-calc.py) calculates colors of one or several objects and build their spectra;
 - [`true-color-calc_GUI.py`](Scripts/true-color-calc_GUI.py) calculates colors much more conveniently with a graphical interface and visualization;
-- [`true-color-table.py`](Scripts/true-color-table.py) generates a customizable table of the celestial bodies' colors.
+- [`true-color-table.py`](Scripts/true-color-table.py) generates a customizable table of the celestial bodies' colors;
+- [`true-color-img.py`](Scripts/true-color-table.py) processes images by calculating the spectrum of each pixel (work in progress).

 ### Auxiliary:
 - [`user.py`](Scripts/user.py) returns the specified language and path to the tools, or determines them automatically;